LokiXun/diffusion_video_paper_list/README.md

 # Diffusion_Journey :gun:

 > This document mainly works as an **paper List in categories** :cat:
-> Also, our notes for read papers are linked beside, which could hFelp us recall the main idea in paper more quickly.
+> Also, our notes for read papers are linked beside, which could help us recall the main idea in paper more quickly.
 >
 > :ticket: Note that
 >